antonioscalaunina/ANTI-FASc/Example2_Maule.md

     mv input.json input_Tohoku.json  #to keep the input file for the Tohoku example mv input_Maule.json input.json

-The new *input.json* file will appear as:
+The new *input.json* file will appear as (check the meaning of the parameters in the example 1:

     {"zone_name": "southamerica2",
         "Merc_zone": 18,